 Want to be part of a positive environment and join a team where you will gain a high level of experience and mentoring from the start?
 Looking to find colleagues who will support you in a collaborative effort?

 Through supervising attorneys, summer associates receive varied assignments as well as in-depth feedback.
-Associate mentors and supervising attorneys are paired with summer associates based on personal and professional interests.
-Weekly practice briefings are conducted by the head of each practice group to supplement the work experience and provide a broader exposure to the various practice areas.
-Partners play a prominent role in the summer associate program.
-In addition to allocating and supervising work flow, leading training programs and partaking in the social activities, they get to know our summer associates on a personal level as well.
+Associate mentors and supervising attorneys are paired with the summer associates based on personal and professional interests.
+Weekly practice briefings are conducted with attorneys from each of our major practice groups to supplement the work experience and provide a broader exposure to the various practice areas.
+Partners also play a prominent role in the Summer Associate Program by attending summer associate social activities.
+Partners get to know our summer associates on a personal level.

 We welcome you to be part of our team.
 Apply Now

 A summer associate's rotation is determined primarily by his or her interests that are gathered prior to his or her arrival.
 A rotation period will last two weeks and one attorney will act as the summer associate's supervisor for each rotation.

 Williams Mullen expects its summer associates to work in conjunction with each office's operational business hours.
 Supervising attorneys monitor summer associates' workloads to keep their productivity within this expectation.
 Summer associates receive both billable and non-billable work.
 Summer associates do not have billable requirements; although, when appropriate, clients are billed for their time.